Lutando/docs-oxd/sources/oxdserver/index.md

 ### Get authorization url

-API used to get the URL at the OpenID Provider to which your application must redirect the person.
+Returns the URL at the OpenID Provider (OP) to which your application must redirect the person to be authenticated (or to authorize the release of personal data, if the person is already already has an active session).
 The Response from the OP will include the code and state values, which should be used to subsequently obtain tokens.

 Request: